 We have a dream, too.
 Our dream is to help children to prepare by telling the story of Misho of the Mountain.
 Who is Misho?
 Misho is a tiny seed–one of many at the top of a tall, tall tree in a forest that stretches as far as the eye can see.
 Misho has Big Dreams, but her journey takes her someplace unexpected.

-“Misho of the Mountain” is an illustrated early reader children ages 5-9 and their families, teachers, and therapists–perfect for reading aloud.
-It is a book about dreams, about nature, about beauty, and about self esteem.
+“Misho of the Mountain” is an illustrated early reader of children ages 5-9 and their families, teachers, and therapists–perfect for reading aloud.
+It is a book about dreams, nature, about beauty, and about self-esteem.
 To be published in January 2016.